 What is the double-entry bookkeeping system?

-- Assets, or the total value of everything your business owns
+- Asset accounts, which record the total value of everything your business owns

-- Revenues, or the amount of money you’re making through sales of products or services
+- Revenue accounts, which record the amount of money you make selling products or services

-- Expenses, or the amount of money you’re spending on your business
+- Expense accounts, which record the amount of money you’re spending on your business

 How do debits and credits work?

-Recording every financial transaction twice, once as a credit and once as a debit, is a lot easier said than done—but you don’t have to tackle double-entry bookkeeping on your own.
-Your accountant or bookkeeper can talk you through it and handle the trickiest details themselves, or you can use accounting software that makes creating journal entries and balancing books as painless as possible.
+Recording every financial transaction twice sounds daunting at best, especially if you’ve never dealt with small-business accounting before—but you don’t have to tackle double-entry bookkeeping on your own.
+Your accountant or bookkeeper can talk you through it and handle the trickiest details themselves, or you can use accounting software that makes balancing your books as painless as possible.

 Want more bookkeeping help as you launch your business?
 Check out our article on bookkeeping basics for small-business owners.